 RREC is entirely self-funded.
 We receive no financial sponsorship or government funding (other than an occasional grant, if we’re lucky) and rely very heavily on our members to raise the funds we need to continue, and expand.
 While donations of $2 or more are tax deductible, today’s financial atmosphere makes donations to groups like RREC far less likely than years gone by.

 One of our goals is to establish and maintain UHF Ch.
-5/35 emergency repeaters for rural and remote communities where they may be needed to help save lives.
+5/35 emergency repeaters, especially for rural and remote communities where they may be needed to help save lives, although metro regions where there are large population numbers are also of interest.
 Unfortunately with each repeater costing between $5,000 and $15,000 this is a very, very slow process!

 RREC is a volunteer association with an elected committee.
 Set within its Constitution are 8 committee positions, consisting of: